galaxyproject/training-material/RNA-Seq/tutorials/de_novo.md

 >
 >    > ### :question: Question
 >    >
->    > How many genes have a significant change in gene expression between these conditions?
+>    > How many transcripts have a significant change in expression between these conditions?
 >    >
 >    > <details>
 >    > <summary>Click to view answers</summary>
->    > To filter, you need to add the expression "c7&lt;0.05".
-And we get 751 genes (5.05%) with a significant change in gene expression between treated and untreated samples.
+>    > To filter, use "c7&lt;0.05".
+And we get 276 transcripts with a significant change in gene expression between the G1E and megakaryocyte cellular states.
 >    > </details>
 >    {: .question}
 >
->    > ### :nut_and_bolt: Comment
->    >
->    > The file with the independent filtered results can be used for further downstream analysis as it excludes genes with only few read counts as these genes will not be considered as significantly differentially expressed.
->    {: .comment}
 >
-> 2. **Filter** :wrench:: Extract genes that are significantly up and downregulated in treated samples
+> 2. **Filter** :wrench:: Determine how many transcripts are up or down regulated in the G1E state.
 >
 >    > ### :nut_and_bolt: Comments
 >    > Rename your datasets for the downstream analyses